Marc Quinn: Works

 Quinn's early work was concerned with issues of corporeality, decay, and preservation.
 He experimented with organic and degradable materials including bread, blood, lead, flowers and DNA producing sculpture and installation, including Bread Sculptures (1988), Self (1991), Emotional Detox (1995), Garden (2000), and DNA Portrait of John Sulston (2001).
 In the 2000s, he began to focus on the use of marble, bronze, and concrete.
 The artist explored the body and its extremes through the lens of classical and urban materials; works included The Complete Marbles (1999–2005), Alison Lapper Pregnant (2004), Evolution (2005–2009) and Planet (2008).
 Since 2010 he has worked with metals including stainless steel, aluminium, graffiti paints, seaside detritus, tapestry and painting, as seen in The History Paintings (2009–present) and The Toxic Sublime (2014–present).

 Early works: 1991–2000

 Self, 1991 – present

 The first work of Quinn's to gain international fame was Self, which was exhibited in 1991, when he was 27.
 Self (1991) is a self-portrait formed by a frozen cast of 10 pints of the artist's blood.
 It is an ongoing work, where the artist portrays himself every five years through a new cast with new blood.

 The artworks are placed in transparent plexiglass-glass boxes, on top of freezing cabinets.
-This highlights a theme of the works, which is dependency.
+The work is maintained in a refrigeration unit, and Quinn has described its dependence on electricity as reflecting his own dependence on alcohol when the first version was made.

 Self (2006) is owned by the National Portrait Gallery, London.